(This devotion is day ten of a 30-Day Thanksgiving Challenge. Each day includes a daily reading that will be accompanied by a post on this blog.)

 - Contentment: I rest in God’s providence and provision in my life.

 - Remembrance: I thank God for the ways He has been faithful, loving, and powerful.

-Only a gospel-fueled gratitude can help us fulfill these commands.
+We will always tilt toward grumbling or gratitude, and we resist the former by choosing the latter.
 “The longer praise is in our hearts and in our mouths the less time complaint has opportunity to dominate our words.”
-We will always tilt toward grumbling or gratitude, and we resist the former by choosing the latter.
-And if you want more gratitude in your life, get the gospel deep into your bones.
+If you want more gratitude in your life, get the gospel deep into your bones.

 Erik Raymond, Chasing Contentment (Wheaton: Crossway, 2017), 117. “…grumbling is directed at the One who is sovereign over such things.
 Grumbling and complaining, then, are a theological issue that casts God as incompetent, unfair, or irrelevant” (27).